 More than 44% of the millennial population are minorities, making it the most diverse generation in history.
 Simply focusing on increasing diversity in the workplace is no longer enough.
 Millennials expect diversity to raise at higher rates and they demand equity and inclusion from their employers.
 In one study, Mercer found that thriving employees are four times more likely to work for companies that promote equity — suggesting that employees perform better in environments with equity.

 Research continues to show the positive impact of having a diverse workforce.
 Organizations that are more diverse are more competitive and experience higher productivity, profitability and engagement.
-According to a McKinsey diversity report, organizations in the top 25% for ethnically and culturally diverse executive teams are 33% more likely to lead their industry in profitability.
+According to a McKinsey diversity report, organizations in the top 25% for ethnically and culturally diverse executive teams are 33% more likely to lead their industries in profitability.
 Employees representing a wide range of races and cultures, gender and gender identities, religions and more bring a diverse set of talents, skills, strengths, points of view and experiences to the table, improving creativity and innovation.

 Organizations should only promote diversity, equity and inclusion as part of their workplace culture if it is authentic.
 If an organization promotes the importance of women leaders but then has a predominantly male C-suite, the organization is not demonstrating an equitable culture.
 The promotion of diversity, equity and inclusion will come across as inauthentic and potentially create resentment between employees and leadership.
 Instead of promoting the organization’s diversity, equity and inclusion, it should invest time and resources to evaluate and correct the barriers preventing a diverse and equitable culture.